{/*

 ● Physical address

 In addition, don’t forget to scan your website for small cosmetic issues such as broken images, live links, and consistency across your copy (think font and size).
-A lack of attention on these issues can make your website feel unloved and cheaply thrown together.
+A lack of attention to these issues can make your website feel unloved and cheaply thrown together.
 In a world where that is equated with scam websites, you’re not exactly putting across the best first impression.

 This post was submitted by a TNS experts.
 Check out our Contributor page for details about how you can share your ideas on digital marketing, SEO, social media, growth hacking and content marketing with our audience.